3di-for-openrobotics/ros2_documentation/source/ROS-Framework/interfaces/Working-with-interfaces/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

     $ ros2 topic echo /turtle1/cmd_vel

-Nothing appears at first because the teleop node is not publishing yet.
+Nothing appears at first because the teleoperation node is not publishing yet.
-Return to the terminal where you ran the teleop node and select it so it is active.
+Return to the terminal where you ran the teleoperation node and select it so it is active.
 Use the arrow keys to move the turtle around.

-Data appears in the terminal running ``ros2 topic echo``:
+In the terminal running ``ros2 topic echo``, data appears:

 .. code-block:: console